-The University of Memphis and Epicenter have partnered to create a new program designed to hire post-doc fellows to start businesses, utilizing patented intellectual property developed both in Memphis and across the United States, to turn great ideas into successful companies.
-The Patents2Products Post-Doc program creates a two-year funded position for research entrepreneurs and provides them with the necessary tools for a launching a successful startup.
+The University of Memphis and Epicenter have partnered to create a new program designed to hire post-doc fellows to start for-profit businesses, utilizing patented intellectual property developed both in Memphis and across the United States, to turn great ideas into successful companies.
+The Patents2Products Post-Doc program creates a funded position for research entrepreneurs and provides them with the necessary tools for a launching a successful startup.

 Included in the Program

 P2P Fellows will be hired in a university position with the UofM and provided with a salary and state benefits, plus funds for initial startup costs, as well as licensing rights to intellectual property.
 Participants will have access to the researchers and labs where the University intellectual property was developed, and will be provided office space in either the University Research Park or the Crews Center for Entrepreneurship.
 The fellow positions will be appointments to the FedEx Institute of Technology, supported directly by the UofM Crews Center, and will also work closely with community mentors and advisors as they develop their company and business plans.
 Through the partnership, the fellows will be made aware of and deliberately prepared for funding opportunities as appropriate for their industries of focus.

 The entrepreneurial curriculum will be custom-built around the post-doc's experience and startup opportunity.
 It will comprise components from NSF's I-Corps, Kauffman Foundation's FastTrac TechVenture, and other proven startup methods.
 In addition, we will provide mentors and coaches from across our extensive network of CEOs, investors, domain experts and executives.

 How To Apply

 The positions are open until filled.
 Interested candidates should complete the initial questionnaire and email firstname.lastname@example.org for further information. *Questionnaire not official application to program; applicants should submit the questionnaire in advance of completing the official application.